Elixane Lechemia

 Elixane Lechemia (born 3 September 1991) is a French tennis player.

 She has career-high WTA rankings of No. 343 in singles, achieved on 3 April 2017, and of No. 65 in doubles, set on 7 March 2022.
-Lechemia has won one doubles title on the WTA Tour with four singles and 16 doubles titles on the ITF Women's Circuit.
+Lechemia has won one doubles title on the WTA Tour and two on WTA 125 tournaments, with four singles and 16 doubles titles on the ITF Circuit.

-Professional career
+Career

 2019–2020: Major debut

 Lechemia made her major main-draw debut at the 2019 French Open, after receiving a wildcard for the doubles draw, partnering Estelle Cascino.
 She participated also in the 2020 French Open as a wildcard, partnering with debutante French teenager Elsa Jacquemot.

 2021–2022: First WTA Tour doubles title

 Lechemia won her first WTA Tour title at the 2021 Copa Colsanitas in Bogotá, partnering with Ingrid Neel, defeating the third-seeded pair of Mihaela Buzărnescu and Anna-Lena Friedsam.

 Partnering Quinn Gleason, Lechemia was runner-up in the doubles at the WTA 125 2022 Montevideo Open, losing to Ingrid Martins and Luisa Stefani in the final.